 fund one NFP intern.
 This Committee has also set up a mentoring program for current interns and internship alumni.

 Membership - This Committee works in various ways to help maintain and increase Section membership each year and sponsors occasional Membership Appreciation and Networking events as a benefit to Section members.
+Please contact Pat Johnson if you are interested or complete and mail in the Corporate Counsel Section Member Brochure to become a member of the section and to select any committee you would like to join.

 View archives of the the Section videos here.